 Brakes

-Inspect the brakes for any indications of damaged or uneven wear.
+Inspect the brakes for any indications of damage or uneven wear.
 Misalignment could occur if the brakes are not operating properly.

 Rims of the wheels